Ramifactor/rusty-blade/README.md

 The game **source code** is being released under a free license to satisfy the [Remember to FLOSS!](http://itch.io/jam/a-game-by-its-cover-2017/topic/140342/diversifiers) diversifier requirement of the game jam.

 Please read the attached [LICENSE.txt](LICENSE.txt) if you are considering using this work for your project.

-If you have plans for a project and you want to use assets from the game or anything else not covered by the license, please contact me to discuss, or create a topic in the [Rusty Blade Community](http://ramifactor.itch.io/rusty-blade/community).

 ### Disclaimer: I suck at this